 Tuckpointing, also known as repointing, is the process by which deteriorating mortar between the bricks is replaced.
 Essential to this process is the act of grinding out the old and weakened mortar with a diamond-blade concrete saw.
 New mortar is then applied, in a color that matches the old mortar, restoring the integrity of the chimney structure.

-To request an estimate, call us at 612-558-1737, complete the online form at the bottom of this page, or schedule the appointment yourself on our Book Now page.
+To request an estimate, call us at 612-558-1737 or complete the online form at the bottom of this page.

 Before: Deteriorated mortar joints are crumbling and sand-like, leaving massive area for the elements to penetrate and inflict damage to the chimney structure.
 (Job details: Bloomington, MN; February 2017)